Cairns Champion of the Underdog

 Cr.
 Rob Pyne spoke about why this change is important and what it means for the community.
 He said, The old Blackfellow Creek name comes from times when many people were described and judged according to the colour of their skin.
 However today we judge them on the quality of their character.
 Further the new name Bana Gindarja celebrates aboriginal culture, and that is something I would like to see a lot more of.

-Responding to criticism he was woke Cr.
+Responding to criticism of the renaming of Blackfellow Creek on the basis of Council being woke, Cr.
 Pyne responded.
-“Yes, if woke is being respectful, you bet I am!”
+“Well if woke is being respectful, you bet we are!”

 Other Areas